 Frequently Asked Questions

-Lifetime Aquariums® FAQs (Please Watch Our Video on Lifetime Aquariums®)
+Lifetime Aquariums® FAQs (Watch Our Video on Lifetime Aquariums®)

 1. What are the advantages of an aluminum aquarium frame compared to a plastic frame?